RustyRoboticsBV/Rusty.Serialization/README.md

   - The member is marked with the `[DataMember]` attribute.
   - *Unity only*: The member is marked with the `[SerializeField]` or `[SerializeReference]` attributes.
   - *Godot only*: The member is marked with the `[Export]` attribute.

-Auto-implemented properties are ignored if their generated backing field is already serialized, such as by marking the property with `[field: DataMember]`.
+- It is NOT an auto-implemented property whose generated backing field is already serialized (such as by marking the property with `[field: DataMember]`).

-Note that classes and structs that implement `IList<T>`, `ITuple` or `IDictionary<T, U>` are handled using the generic list, tuple or dictionary converters instead.
+Whenever the above behavior is not desirable, then [a dedicated converter must be written and added to the object codec](Documentation/AddingConverters.md).

 ## Format Support
 The default serializer layer uses [CSCD](#compact-serialized-c-data), a custom serialization format that can natively express the node tree layer.